Avanti West Coast /1 – Overview

 The Class 805 Evero is a type of dual-mode multiple unit built by Hitachi Rail for Avanti West Coast.
 Based on Hitachi’s A-train design, 13 five-car trainsets have been built to replace Class 221s on services between London Euston, Birmingham New Street and stations on the North Wales coast lines.

 The partnership between FirstGroup and Trenitalia began when the UK Department for Transport (DfT) announced the competition for the West Coast Partnership franchise in 2017.
 The aim of this partnership was to respond to various calls for tenders, not just the West Coast franchise.
+The name “Avanti” reflects the forward-looking aspirations of the partnership, with “Avanti” meaning “forward” in Italian, symbolising progress and innovation.

 The arrival of Trenitalia, which may have seemed surprising at the time, was in fact part of a well-defined strategy on the part of the Italian operator.
 Trenitalia is Italy’s primary train operator and is part of the state-owned Ferrovie dello Stato Italiane (FS) Group, Italy’s national railway company.
 It operates high-speed, regional, and international train services across Italy and beyond.
 In recent years, Trenitalia has expanded its operations in Greece, aiming to enter new markets across Europe.
 More recently, she begins operations in France on the Paris-Lyon-Milan route and in Spain under the name Iryo.
 Their involvement in the UK rail sector through Avanti West Coast was therefore part of this broader international expansion strategy.